Maintaining a lawn can often seem more complicated than maintaining a garden.

 Roundup takes time to soak in, and weeds become sluggish outside their preferred temperature range.

-Only to apply Roundup if the lows for the previous two nights have been at least 50° degrees Fahrenheit.
+Apply Roundup only if the lows for the previous two nights have been at least 50°F.

-Likewise, the daily highs should be 90° degrees Fahrenheit or below for at least two days.
+Likewise, the daily highs should be 90°F or below for at least two days.
 And your lawn must be getting enough water.

 But why is this important?